Management

 Nutrition and Cancer: Clear Liquids and Full Liquids

 You may have some side effects during your cancer treatment, such as nausea or diarrhea.
 To help you deal with the side effects, you may need to limit your diet for short amounts of time.
 You will still need to drink fluids for nourishment, to quench your thirst, or to settle your stomach.
-There are 2 general types of liquids: clear and full.
-Don't limit yourself to liquids unless your healthcare providers tell you to do so.
+There are two general types of liquids: clear and full.
+Don't limit yourself to liquids unless your health care providers tell you to do so.

 Clear liquids